yusufinc/BookStoreAPI/README.md

 # BookStoreAPI

-A modern RESTful API for managing a bookstore's inventory, orders, and categories.
+A modern RESTful API for managing a bookstore's inventory and orders.
 This API is built with ASP.NET Core and deployed on Render.com.

 ## 🚀 Features

-- RESTful API endpoints for books, orders, and categories
+- RESTful API endpoints for books and orders
 - Entity Framework Core for data management
 - Swagger/OpenAPI documentation
 - Clean architecture and SOLID principles